the-raspberry-pi-guy/raspirobots/README.md

 ## Parts List

 These is an exhaustive list of the parts that I use in the book, Chapter by Chapter.
-Please note that all of them are not required to follow the book, you can mix and match as you please, and do the Chapters that you feel would be of most interest!
+I have tried to make things as cheap and accessible as possible.
+Please note that all parts are not required to follow the book, you can mix and match as you please, and do the Chapters that you feel would be of most interest!

 ### Chapter 1
 |Part   |UK Link   |USA Link   |